spacetelescope/pandokia/doc/source/helper_reference.rst

-.. index:: single: patterns; xml; alternative for new tests
+v. index:: single: patterns; xml; alternative for new tests
 .. index:: single: patterns; regtest; new

 ===============================================================================